lavo2/spm/proj/README.md

 # SPM Project 2 - Lavorini Marco

-Project for the SPM course @UniPi
+Project for the SPM course @UniPi - Master degree in CS, AI Curricula

+## Overview

+The project contains 4 version of the second project's task.
+The sequential version `mainseq.cpp`, the FastFlow version with the given constraint `mainffa2a.cpp`, an MPI version where the main process act as a worker `mainmpi.cpp`, another MPI version with a farm-like structure `mainmpirr.cpp`

 # project Structure